clstith/michigan-climate-data-public/README.md

 # michigan-climate-data-public
 This is the public version of a data analysis project I did on my own in Fall 2023.
 I cleaned it (slightly) up recently in a separate repository (this one) to display publicly.
-Tableau visualizations can be found at clstith.github.io/michigan-climate.
+Tableau visualizations can be found on my [website](https://clstith.github.io/michigan-climate/).

 Here are some details:
 * `api_info` is where you should store your NOAA api token